shivamchaurasiy/market-hub/markethub/docs/source/user_auth_profile_view.rst

 4. **Change Password**: Allows logged-in users to change their password from the profile section.

-5. **Forgot Password**: Users can reset their password by providing their email address to receive a reset link.
+5. **Forgot Password**: Users can reset their password by providing their email address to receive a reset link in the terminal.

 6. **Profile Section**: Users can view, add and manage multiple addresses for shipping purposes.